Imperial Nature by Jim Endersby

 This book came out in 2010, and the subtitle is Joseph Hooker and the Practices of Victorian Science.

 In this book, Jim provides a fantastic overview of a man he believes was the perfect embodiment of Victorian science.
-The Victorian era of science was marked by significant shifts in empire, professionalism, and philosophical practices.
+Significant shifts in empire, professionalism, and philosophical practices marked the Victorian era of science.

 An early believer in the work of his dear friend, Charles Darwin, Sir Joseph Dalton Hooker was a pioneer as a successful full-time scientist.
 Joseph was instrumental in getting Darwin's work published and publicized.